Frequently asked questions for the Honors Program.

 - I'm a prospective student.
 How can I meet with someone in the Honors Program to learn more?

-We invite you to join us for an Afternoons with Honors session where you can tour the Honors Residential College at Hume Hall, eat lunch with our Honors Ambassadors, and participate in an information session with our Ambassadors and an Honors advisor.
+We invite you to join us for an Honors Tour.
+Honors tours provide an in-depth opportunity to learn about the UF Honors Program from current students and honors faculty.
+Tours begin with information about the admissions process and benefits of joining our community.
+From there, participants will join honors students for lunch in the dining hall followed by a tour of the Honors Residential College at Hume Hall.
 Spots are limited, so we encourage you to sign up as soon as possible.
-Accepted students will also be invited to a Visitation Day hosted by our Honors Ambassadors in April.
+Events will also be hosted for accepted students.
 More information will be provided in their acceptance notification.
-Unfortunately, we are unable to make individual appointments with Honors advisors for prospective students, but you are always welcome to speak to one of our student assistants to learn more about the program.
+Unfortunately, we are unable to make individual appointments for prospective students, but you are welcome to speak with one of the student assistants at the front desk of the honors office.

 - What are some of the fun events and activities that Honors students get to participate in?